What is a lot in Forex and how to calculate trading volume?

 Round turn lot

-Forex brokers often talk about round turn lots when they're talking about trading fees in terms of commissions.
-When a trader opens a buy trade, but then closes it with a sell trade, we call that a round turn lot.
+Forex brokers often talk about round turn lots when they're referring to trading commission charges.
+When a trader opens a buy trade, but then closes it with a sell trade, we call this action a round turn lot.
 The volume here is calculated in both ways, meaning that the trader gets the trading volume for both buy and sell positions.
-The main source of income for Forex brokers are trading fees.
-They get paid using spread markups or commissions.
-Usually, brokers offer spread free accounts (which are taxed using commissions) or commission free accounts (that are taxed using spread markups).
-It's essential to learn how trading fees are collected to avoid opening an account with brokers that charge too much.
+The main source of income for Forex brokers is trading fees.
+They generate revenue using spread markups, or commissions.
+Usually, brokers offer spread-free accounts (which are charged commissions) or commission-free accounts (that are charged using spread markups).
+It's essential to learn how trading fees are collected to avoid opening an account with brokers that may overcharge you.

 Partial lot

-Trades can be open in partial lots, for instance, instead of 1 lot, you can purchase or sell 0.1, 0.2, 0.5 etc. lot sizes.
-For instance, when a trader opens a buy order for 1 standard lot but closes it with a sell order of 0.5 standard lots, we call it the partial lot.
-This means that the trader did not close their buy position completely.
-Position is still active, but only 0.5 lot size is left.
-Opening partial lot sized positions and closing orders partially is highly popular in Forex.
-Closing orders partially helps traders take profits and still remain in trending markets.
-They also often use trailing stops or move stop loss orders manually.
+Trades can be open positions in partial lots, for instance, instead of 1 lot, you can purchase or sell 0.1, 0.2, 0.5 etc. lot sizes.
+For instance, when a trader opens a buy order for 1 standard lot but closes it with a sell order of 0.5 standard lots, we call it a partial lot.
+This means that the trader has not closed their buy position completely.
+The position is still active, but only a 0.5 lot size is left.
+Opening partial lot positions and closing orders partially is highly popular in Forex.
+Partially closing orders helps traders take some of their profits and still remain in trending markets.
+Traders also often use trailing stops or move stop-loss orders manually.

 Lot

 In trading, lots have various sizes to make trading accessible for traders that are short in funds.
 As already mentioned, there are Standard, Mini, Micro and Nano lots.
-Trading using Nano lots is not recommended as profits will be tiny.
-Many brokers are not offering trading using nano and micro accounts.
-However, when it comes to testing trading strategies live without risking too much capital, micro and nano trading accounts come handy.
+Trading using Nano lots is not recommended for traders expecting substantial profits..
+Many brokers do not offer trading using nano and micro accounts.
+However, when it comes to testing trading strategies live without risking too much capital, micro and nano trading accounts can come in handy

 What is a nano lot?
 What do sizes change?

-Lot in forex meaning is critical for proper risk management.
+It is crucial to understand the definition of a lot in forex, meaning that it is critical for proper risk management.
 Beginners usually choose anything besides standard and mini lots.
-Trading using standard lots requires having a large trading capital.
+Trading using standard lots requires a large amount of trading capital.

 What is a Forex lot

-It is much more likely for beginner traders to have smaller budgets, which is why nano and micro-lots are typically the most popular.
-As already mentioned, professionals are using nano and micro accounts for testing strategies live.
+It is much more likely for beginner traders to have limited budgets, which is why nano and micro-lots are typically the most popular.
+As already mentioned, professionals use nano and micro accounts for testing strategies live.
 There's one more reason to use small trading accounts.
 If you are opening a trading account with a new broker, a small trading account will help you understand the broker's policies and trading fees better.

 Many trading platforms have their own methods of calculating lots.
-Some are more user-friendly platforms, which makes order placement much simpler.
+Some are more user-friendly, which makes order placement much simpler.

 Start Trading in 10 Minutes